or how PCI works , called plug and play.

 USB PnP, issues:

-There are near Infinite USB devices now (plug-in), (over 16 years worth of them and many are not supported today, like a 2001 Web cam?)
+There are near Infinite USB devices now (plug-in), Millions ! of drivers (over 16 years worth of them and many are not supported today, like a 2001 Web cam?)

 That PC has 2 chips, and if the driver for USB3 is missing it will be dead. (port dead)

-The Device manager must be clear of all errors related to USB first.
+The Device manager must be clear of all errors related to a dead port USB first.

-Then when that works correctly (ports) there is a chance the USB device you just plugged in can work (be connected to the internet or fail)
+Then when that works correctly (ports) there is a chance the USB device you just plugged in can work (be connected to the internet or fail 1/2 the time)

-Know too that some mice and keyboards use Bbluetooth wireless technology, and both devices must have a good battery to use Bluetooth (BT), and the drivers must be good too.
+Know too that some mice and keyboards use Bluetooth wireless technology, and both devices must have a good battery inside the device (mouse) to use Bluetooth (BT), and the drivers must be good too.

 If say a BT mouse fails, then try a wired mouse in the same USB port, see it works now doesn't it. (tells you that bluetooth mouse is belly up , right?)